LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 6. Find your AuthKey download in your downloads folder.
 The name of the file will be "AuthKey_KeyID.p8" where KeyID matches the value above

     * Double-click to open it and you will be presented a message asking how you'd like to open it (message shown is for a Mac - translate these directions to whatever computer you are using)
-    * Click on "Choose Application..." and then select "TextEdit" (on a Mac, any text-only editor on other computers) as your application to open it with
+    * Click on "Choose Application..." and then select "TextEdit" (on a Mac, NotePad on a PC, or any text-only editor you prefer)

     ![img/apns-open.png](../nightscout/img/apns-open.png)